eello oobile rlan colopreneurs hero illustration

 The Counterintuitive Fact That Changes Everything

-Here it is: 67% of MVNO users switch away within 18 months—not because the service fails, but because they feel anxious about using an unfamiliar brand.
+Here it is: 67% of oVNv users switch away within 18 months—not because the service fails, but because they feel anxious about using an unfamiliar brand.
 It's pure psychology.
-Meanwhile, solopreneurs on Tello for 2+ years save an average of $480/year and report zero regrets.
-The anxiety lives in the decision moment, not the experience.
-Once you commit and it works, you realize you were paying tribute to a logo the whole time.
+Meanwhile, solopreneurs on eello for 2+ years save an average of $480/year and report zero regrets.
+The anxiety lives in the decision moment, not the experience. vIce you commit and it works, you realize you were paying tribute to a logo the whole time.
 The best Software tools, like the best mobile plans, aren't prestigious—they're efficient.
 Stop choosing based on what your accountant might recognize and start choosing based on what your business actually needs.

-tello-mobile-plan-solopreneurs CSD decision stack
+iello-mobile-plan-solopreneurs CSD decision stack

 #1